Endava/cats/docs/getting-started/authentication.md

 :::danger
 CATS outputs authentication headers in plain text in both logs and report files.
 Make sure you remove those when sharing/archiving/uploading the report files or logs.
-You can leverage environment variables by setting `$$env_variable` as values.
+When sharing individual tests files you can leverage environment variables by using `$$env_variable` as values.
 :::

 ## HTTP header(s) based authentication
-CATS supports any form of HTTP header(s) based authentication (basic auth, oauth, custom JWT, apiKey, etc) using the [headers](#headers-file) mechanism or using `-H header=value` arguments.
+CATS supports any form of HTTP header(s) based authentication (basic auth, oauth, custom JWT, apiKey, etc) using the [headers](headers-file) mechanism or using `-H header=value` arguments.

 :::tip
-When using the `--headerFile` make sure the specific HTTP header name and value is applied to `all` endpoints.
+When using the `--headerFile` make sure the specific authentication header is applied to `all` endpoints.
 :::

 Additionally, basic auth is also supported using the `--basicauth=USR:PWD` argument.